eHabitat/ehabitat/docs/source/contributing/sphinx_doc_build.md

 (sphinx_doc_build)=
 # Building the documentation

-The preferred way to build the TimeXAI documentation when making changes to the website is doing so locally with sphinx.
-This how-to guide explains the steps to build the TimeXAI docs locally.
+The preferred way to build the eHabitat documentation when making changes to the website is doing so locally with sphinx.
+This how-to guide explains the steps to build the eHabitat docs locally.

 If you are not familiar with Python or have issues installing sphinx, you can skip building the docs locally.
 Once you submit a pull request, a preview of the docs